Eyra-is/Eyra/README.md

     The Flask python code, which handles connections to the mysql database among other things.
 Also includes the schema for the database and sql code needed for setup.
 Recordings are saved in `/data/eyra/recordings/` by default (this can be changed in `app.py` by changing `app.config['MAIN_RECORDINGS_PATH']`, should be an absolute path).
 Number of useful scripts in `scripts/`.

 * ##### Frockend (should be renamed)
-    Code to mock the frontend designed to test the QC (quality control).
+    Code to mock the frontend designed to test the QC (quality control). (not used)

 * ##### Frontend
     The AngularJS code and all related. deploy application using `grunt deploy` in the `da-webapp/` folder.
 Work in `src/` is then compiled into `app/`.